The Meeting on the Turret Stairs: Subject

 I never wail my sorrow to any other one...

 Original Scandinavian ballads are Stolts Hilla (Geijer & Afzelius #32) and Hilla Lilla (Ahlström No. 268).

 George Eliot noted about it: ‘The subject might have been made the most vulgar thing in the world – the artist has raised it to the highest pitch of refined emotion’.

+Display

+Burton used watercolor when painting, and so the picture is vulnerable to damage from bright or ultraviolet light.
+To protect it, the gallery only displays it for two one-hour sessions a week, returning it to a special cabinet when not on display.
+Also, when on display, direct light levels are lowered to protect the painting.